 As their site says: “Other options for access to Maroon Bells include parking at Aspen Highlands Ski Area.
 The Maroon Bells shuttle bus is $16.00 per adult and $10.00 for seniors 65 or older and children under 12.
 Reservations are required to reserve a space on the shuttle and can be made here.
 Operating hours for the shuttle bus are 8:00 a.m. until 5:00 p.m.
 Dogs are permitted on the Maroon Bells Shuttle.”

 Where to Host Your Reception After Your Maroon Bells Ceremony

 Receptions are not allowed at the Maroon Bells Amphitheater.
 If you’re looking to stay near the bells for the party, the East Maroon Portal Picnic is available to reserve and can accommodate up to 75 people.
-It is a picnic site, though, so expect to rough it or bring in rentals when allowed.
+It is a picnic site, though, so expect to rough it or bring in rentals as allowed.

 Quick Facts About Getting Married at Maroon Bells

 How much does it cost to get married at Maroon Bells?